-Signed:

-J

-Date:
+Signed: Date:

-Southern Peninsula Community Support & Information Centre CODE OF CONDUCT
+Southern Peninsula Community Support CODE OF CONDUCT

-l, agree to abide by the Code of

-Conduct of Southern Peninsula Community Support 8 •

-expressed in the following statements:
+l. agree to abide by the Code of Conduct f Southern Peninsula Community Support (SPCS) as expressed in the following statements:

-SPCSIC workers are committed to providing community information and support services to their local community in a professional manner, without bias or judgement.
+SPCS workers are committed to providing community information and support services to their local community in a professional manner, without bias or judgement.

-When representing SPCSIC, either in the agency or in the wider community, workers should conduct themselves in a manner that reflects the aims of the service.
+When representing SPCS, either in the agency or in the wider community, workers should conduct themselves in a manner that reflects the aims of the service.